dessalines/essays/favorite_apps_and_services.md

   - Use [AirVPN](https://airvpn.org/), [Mullvad](https://mullvad.net/), [NordVPN](https://nordvpn.com/), [ProtonVPN](https://protonvpn.com/)
   - Use [qbittorrent](https://www.qbittorrent.org/), [deluge](https://www.deluge-torrent.org/), or [transmission](https://transmissionbt.com/) for a torrent client.
 - Use [MPV](https://mpv.io/) or [VLC](https://www.videolan.org/vlc/download-windows.html), open source media players to play media.
-- Use [jellyfin](https://github.com/jellyfin/jellyfin) or sftp for streaming to other devices.
+- Use [jellyfin](https://github.com/jellyfin/jellyfin) or SFtp for streaming to other devices.
+- Instead of centralized, hosted youtube alternatives with upload limits, use torrents, and find a platform to post and comment on the magnet links.

 ## Documents and Coding
 - Write all documents and notes in markdown.
-  - Use [typora](https://typora.io/), [Mark Text](https://marktext.github.io/website/), or vim as markdown editors / notes.
+  - Use [Typora](https://typora.io/), [Mark Text](https://marktext.github.io/website/), or vim as markdown editors / notes.
   - Use vim with [vimrc](https://github.com/amix/vimrc) and [Youcompleteme](https://github.com/Valloric/YouCompleteMe) for code.
+    - Do not use vscode, it's [difficult to impossible to turn off keylogging.](https://stackoverflow.com/questions/40451596/visual-studio-code-still-accessing-internet-after-update-and-telemetry-was-disab).
+If you must, use [VSCodium](https://github.com/VSCodium/vscodium#why-does-this-exist), which removes the built-in telemetry.
 - Spreadsheets in [Libreoffice](https://www.libreoffice.org/).
 - Install [Syncthing](https://syncthing.net/), and put all your documents in a synced folder.